EasyCorp/EasyAdminBundle/Resources/doc/tutorials/advanced-design-customization.md

   * `label_undefined`, used when any kind of error or exception happens when trying to access the value of the property.

-Suppose that in you backend you don't want to display a `NULL` text for `null` values and prefer to display a more human friendly value, such as a dash (`-`).
+Suppose that in your backend you don't want to display a `NULL` text for `null` values and prefer to display a more human friendly value, such as a dash (`-`).
 Making this change is as easy as creating a new `label_null` template with your own content and HTML markup: